Hong Kong through the Looking Glass: A Series on Sustainable Planet, People, and Prosperity

 A few weeks ago I compared Hong Kong’s and Singapore’s (SG’s) drinking water sustainability efforts.
 Now I’ll begin to do the same for transportation sustainability.
 This post looks at one way HK and SG try to reduce vehicle traffic volume.
 In future posts I’ll examine measures that the different locations have (or haven’t) carried out to try to relieve traffic congestion, reduce individual vehicle tailpipe emissions, encourage public transportation use, and support bicycle and pedestrian travel.

 Hong Kong does not have an import duty on vehicles.
-Singapore charges an import excise duty that is 20% of a car’s market value.
+Singapore charges an import excise duty that is 20 percent of a car’s market value.
 Twice a month Singapore’s COE program makes a limited number of new car purchase rights certificates available by on-line open bid.
-In the first November 2014 round, successful bidders paid a Quota Price of $50,310 (S$64,900) for the right to purchase a new car with an engine size of 1600CC or less.
-The Quota Price for cars having larger engines was $54,952 (S$70,890).
+In the first November 2014 round, successful bidders paid a Quota Price of $50,310 (S $64,900) for the right to purchase a new car with an engine size of 1600CC or less.
+The Quota Price for cars having larger engines was $54,952 (S $70,890).

 For the long term, it’s hard to predict if one location’s efforts to limit vehicle population and thus traffic volume will work better than the other’s.
 Singapore’s automobile fees and duties are higher than HK’s and its COE program is certainly a more explicit control measure.
 But at least for now, HK’s lower per capita transportation fuel usage and vehicle population rates seem to give it the edge in sustainability.
 However vehicle population is only one piece of the sustainable transportation puzzle.
 In my next blog I’ll try to fill in more of the overall picture.